mikellt/Daily-Planner/README.md

 ## Function
 * Open planner
-Date and Time appear at the top
+* Date and Time appear at the top
-Planner organized by time 9am - 5pm
+* Planner organized by time 9am - 5pm
-Each hour you may enter text
+* Each hour you may enter text
-Once you click save, data is saved in local storage once refreshed, text area is cleared
+* Once you click save, data is saved in local storage
+* Once refreshed, text area is cleared
-However, previous data still saved in local storage planner interactive by hour expectation is gray if past hour red if present green if future
+* However, previous data still saved in local storage
+* Planner interactive by hour
+  * Expectation is gray if past hour
+  * Red if present
+  * Green if future
 ## Screen Shot of Function

 Displays entry, color, and application/local storage.